When you think of things to do in Rome, keep one main thing in mind. Rome is the capital city of Western Art.

 Pasta and salad in any of the small family owned restaurants on the Via dei Pastini just off the Pantheon plaza.
 There's also a great ice cream store at the end of the block.

-Cacio e pepe, (literally cheese and pepper,) the most traditional Roman pasta dish at Osteria Cacio e Pepe in Trastevere.
+Cacio e pepe, (literally cheese and pepper,) the most traditional Roman pasta dish, at Osteria Cacio e Pepe in Trastevere.
+Have the tart white wine with the cheesy pasta.
 Trust me on this.

 Many of the list of things to see and do in Rome are UNESCO World Heritage sites in Italy.
 Click the link to see a full list of Italian World Heritage sites with links to the ones we've visited.